Communities are powered by clean, efficient, and modern energy systems that serve everyone.

 Grantmaking Priorities

-• Support clean energy advocates as they champion equitable state and regional clean energy policies and programs.
+Equip clean energy advocates with the resources they need to champion equitable local, state, and regional clean energy policies and programs.

-• Raise awareness of the urgency, opportunities, and benefits of equitable clean energy strategies.
+Raise awareness of the urgency, opportunities, and benefits of equitable clean energy through communications and narrative work.

-• Fund research, analysis, and demonstration projects that can inform policy decisions.
+Support research, analysis, and demonstration projects that can inform policy decisions and drive effective action.

 Grantmaking in Clean Energy